solliancenet/microsoft-postgresql-developer-guide/06_Troubleshooting/06_00_Troubleshooting.md

 ### Platform issues

 - On occasion, Azure experiences outages.
-Use [Azure Service Health](https://azure.microsoft.com/features/service-health/) to determine if an Azure outage impacts PostgreSQL workloads in your region or datacenter.
+Use [Azure Service Health](https://azure.microsoft.com/features/service-health/) to determine if an Azure outage impacts PostgreSQL workloads in a region or datacenter.

 - Azure's periodic updates can impact the availability of applications.
 Flexible Server allows administrators [to set custom maintenance schedules.](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-maintenance)

-- Implement retry logic in your applications to mitigate transient connectivity issues:
+- Implement retry logic in applications to mitigate transient connectivity issues:

   - To provide resiliency against more severe failures, like Azure service outages, implement the [circuit breaker pattern](https://learn.microsoft.com/azure/architecture/patterns/circuit-breaker) to avoid wasting application resources on operations that are likely to fail

-- If your instance loses access to the Azure Key Vault with a customer managed key, you may get a `UserErrorMissingPermissionsOnSecretStore` error.
+- If an instance losses access to the Azure Key Vault with a customer managed key, a `UserErrorMissingPermissionsOnSecretStore` error will likely occur.
 Ensure that the managed identity is added with permission to the key vault.

-- **SQL Errors** : Ensure that you are running your SQL queries against a supported PostgreSQL version.
+- **SQL Errors** : Ensure that SQL queries are running against a supported PostgreSQL version.

 - **Connection Errors** : Ensure that the database name case-sensitivity is set correctly.

-- **Vacuum taking too long** : Ensure that you have the proper compute tier to support the vacuum options.
+- **Vacuum taking too long** : Ensure the proper compute tier is being used to support the vacuum options.

-- **Restart** When in doubt, attempt to restart the server during a maintenence window and see if your issue resolves itself.
+- **Restart** When in doubt, attempt to restart the server during a maintenence window and see if the issue resolves itself.

 ### Troubleshoot app issues in Azure App Service